-Some of us have had the opportunity to learn the lesson the hard way: a computer needs to be cleaned regularly, although we discourage doing it with a leaf blower, no matter how satisfying it might seem to you.
+Some of us learned the lesson the hard way: a computer needs to be cleaned regularly, and we discourage doing it with a leaf blower, no matter how satisfying it might seem to you.

-Internal components need to be cleaned since they need to remain dust-free in order to remain properly cooled, to prevent their lifespan of becoming significantly reduced.
-Peripherals, on the other hand, should be kept clean for mostly hygienic reasons.
+Internal components need to remain dust-free to remain adequately cooled and to prevent a significant reduction in their lifespan.
+Peripherals, on the other hand, should be kept clean mostly for hygienic reasons.

-This guide will be devoted exclusively to this – helping you keep your gaming setup clean and operational.
+This guide will be devoted to this: helping you keep your gaming setup clean and operational.
 But what do you use to clean your PC?
 And more importantly, how can you clean it safely and properly?
-We will answer that, and more, below.

 The Computer Case

-Cleaning a computer case is a rather simple conduct.
-You will only be using compressed air, plus any sort of cloth and brush, and potentially a screwdriver to open the case.
+Cleaning a computer case is rather simple.
+You will only be using compressed air, any sort of cloth and brush, and a screwdriver to open the case.
 You may also need cotton swabs and some alcohol for case-mounted fans.

 - Remove the left side panel by unscrewing the screws on the back.
 Some cases come with screws that include special rubber or plastic caps to allow the user to remove them by hand.

-- The dirtiest parts of a case are usually the top and the bottom, as the majority of dust will end up settling there.
+- The dirtiest parts of a case are usually at the top and bottom, as the majority of the dust will end up settling there.
 Use a cloth to wipe this dust away.
 If the bottom of the case has gathered up a significant amount of dust, you may want to use a vacuum cleaner.

-- Getting dust out of the hard to reach places is most easily achieved with the help of a can of compressed air.
+- Getting dust out of the hard-to-reach places is easily achieved with the help of a can of compressed air.
 You can use it to blow dust out of the drive racks and fan grilles on either the front or the back.